Contrastive Conformal Sets: Problem Statement

 respectively.
 Here, $\Ypos$ and $\Yneg$ are the labels of the positive and negative samples, respectively, and $Y$ is the label of the anchor. \end{Corollary}

 This highlights a fundamental principle of contrastive learning: the closer the alignment between the generation mechanisms $\ppos, \pneg$ and their respective oracle distributions $\ppos^*, \pneg^*$—specifically, the more accurately $\Xpos$ represents a sample from the same class as $X$ and $\Xneg$ represents a sample from a different class—the stronger the empirical guarantees for inclusion and exclusion.
+It is important to emphasize that the coverage probability in \cref{eq:pos-inc-alpha} is certified geometrically rather than semantically.
+Hence, depending on the choice of $\ppos$ in practice, the deviation between the class-consistent coverage rate and the level $1-\alpha$ can change.
+We empirically demonstrate in \cref{app:extra-results} that the coverage level carries over from augmentations to class-consistent samples.